intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/k8s.md

 init_orca_context(..., extra_params = {"temp-dir": "/tmp/ray/"})
 ```

 If you training with more than 1 executor and use NFS, please remove `extra_params = {"temp-dir": "/tmp/ray/"}`.
 Because there would be conflict if multiple executors write files in the same directory at the same time.
+It may cause JSONDecodeError.

 **Note**: If you training with more than 1 executor, please make sure you set proper "steps_per_epoch" and "validation steps".